MA Indiana University of Pennsylvania, 2014

 Technische Universität Dortmund, 2004

 Jesse Phillips joined the CGE staff as the Assistant Director in 2019.
-In addition to advising students on their global study plans, he supports the director on program development, data management and interpretation, diversity, equity, and inclusion initiatives, curriculum integration, and policy alignment.
+In addition to advising students on their global study plans, he supports the director with program development, data management and interpretation, diversity, equity, and inclusion initiatives, curriculum integration, and policy alignment.
 Jesse also coordinates campus visits for representatives from program providers and other visiting faculty and staff, and serves the College on the following committees: International and Global Studies Committee, International Travel Review Advisory Committee, and Global Study Programs Committee.

 Originally from northern California, Jesse experienced the largest culture shock of his life when he moved to central Pennsylvania with his family at the age of 14.
 He has studied abroad four times in Europe, taught English and American culture to German Mechanical Engineering students, and interned for the Heinrich Böll Stiftung NRW (a political foundation of the German Green party) in Dortmund, Germany, where he met one of his heroes, Joschka Fischer.
-Jesse served as the inaugural Advocacy Representative for NAFSA Region VIII from 2017 - 2019, and currently serves as the Secretary on the Pennsylvania Council for International Education (PACIE) Board of Directors and member of the Advocacy Committee.
+Jesse served as the inaugural Advocacy Representative for NAFSA Region VIII from 2017 - 2019, and currently serves as the Secretary on the Pennsylvania Council for International Education (PACIE) Board of Directors Executive Committee.
 He is passionate about international education because he shares Senator Fulbright’s belief that intercultural exchange is an important “avenue of hope” towards world peace.
 Jesse is an Appalachian Trail Thru-Hiker (2010) and when he’s not at work, he’s (hopefully) outside enjoying the natural beauty of the Appalachians.